By the Banks of The River Ilissos ΣΤΙΣ ΟΧΘΕΣ ΤΟΥ ΠΟΤΑΜΟΥ ΙΛΙΣΣΟΥ

 As urban Athens expanded in the 19th and, even further, in early 20th centuries, the river became a source of pollution and was gradually converted into a rainwater runoff conduit, covered with streets that track its original, twisting route, along the lay of the land.

-The River Ilissos bed flows under Mesogeion Avenue at the Old Gendarmerie Academy, runs under Michalakopoulou (the modern-day suburb of Ilissia) and Vassileos Constantinou Avenues, and passes in front of the Panathinaiko Olympic Stadium, where it was bridged in the 19th century.
+The River Ilissos flows under Mesogeion Avenue at the Old Gendarmerie Academy, runs under Michalakopoulou (now in the modern-day suburb of Ilissia) and Vassileos Constantinou Avenues, and passes in front of the Panathinaiko Olympic Stadium, where it was bridged in the 19th c.
 The river used to flow along the fortification walls of Athens.
 Its banks -in the busy intersection that today features the Hilton Hotel and the National Gallery- were grassy and shaded by plane trees, and were considered idyllic in antiquity.
-The temple of Pankrátēs, a local hero, was located there, giving its name to the modern suburb of Pankrati.
+The temple of Pankrátēs, a local hero, was located there, giving its name to the modern suburb of Pangrati.

 By Hera!
 What a fine place for rest!
 How large and tall this platanus tree is!
 And, this chestnut tree, how magnificent is its shade and majestic its branches!
 These places are all in bloom and balmy.
 A delicious spring ripples at the roots of this platanus and by dipping our feet we may feel the coolness if its waters.
 To judge by these figurines and statues one might say that this abode is consecrated to Nymphs and to the Acheloos river.
 How the air that we breathe here is sweet and agreeable!
 It is like the perfume of Summer, harmonious with the chorus of grasshoppers.
 But, what I like best, is this soft turf, thick enough to rest our heads comfortably, stretching ourselves on this gently inclined ground.
 My dear Phaedros, thou could have not lead me to a better place!